Number of tests Included: 21 - See below for details.

 Turnaround Time in working days: 3

 Focusing on core areas of your health.
-Diabetes, Heart Disease, a test for Prostate cancer, a bowel cancer check, a liver check, kidney check, Iron check, Thyroid Check, Inflammation check and Vitamin levels.
+Diabetes, Heart Disease, a test for Prostate cancer, a liver check, kidney check, Iron check, Thyroid Check, Bowel check, Inflammation check and Vitamin levels.

 Blood Test Explained

 Below we have explained each inclusion, please click each tab to find out more.

 (HbA1c) is a measurement of glucose levels in your blood.
 This is more advanced than a simple blood glucose test, which gives a snapshot view only.
 Glucose attaches itself to the red blood cells, and as these red cells exist for around 8-12 weeks, knowledge of the amount of glucose attached can provide an idea of the level of sugar in your blood in recent weeks.
 Knowing this background level of glucose is important if you’re looking to monitor or diagnose type 2 diabetes.
 This test also aids in understanding how well controlled blood sugar levels are being managed for people who already have been diagnosed with diabetes.

 The serum iron level is a measure of the circulating iron in the blood.
 It tells us (along with TIBC/UIBC, transferrin and ferritin) the state of the body's iron reserves.
 An excess in a health screening can indicate disorders of iron storage (such as haemochromatosis), while low levels may indicate (along with changes in TIBC/UIBC, transferrin saturation and ferritin) iron deficiency.